The Crowded Room: Release

 The Crowded Room premiered its first three episodes on June 9, 2023, and subsequently released one episode per week until July 28.

+Music

+The soundtrack for The Crowded Room by Trevor Gureckis was released on June 9, 2023 on Platoon Records and mixed for Apple's "Spatial Audio" format.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 34% approval score with an average rating of 4.8/10 based on 50 reviews.
+The review aggregator website Rotten Tomatoes reported a 33% approval score with an average rating of 4.8/10 based on 54 reviews.
 The website's critics consensus reads, "The Crowded Room is furnished with undeniable talent and built on a promising premise, but the story runs in circles, resulting in an exhausting and often frustrating experience."
 Metacritic, which uses a weighted average, assigned a score of 48 out of 100 based on 26 critics, indicating "mixed or average reviews".